mileszs/ack.vim/README.md

     sudo apt-get install ack-grep

-For Debian / Ubuntu you can add this line into your .vimrc:

-    let g:ackprg="ack-grep -H --nocolor --nogroup --column"

 Install on Fedora with:

     su -l -c 'yum install ack'
 Install on Gentoo with:

     sudo emerge ack